-Brenner's research investigates how consumers and managers make predictions, inferences, and decisions.
-He teaches courses in consumer behavior, quantitative methods & statistical modeling, and managerial decision making.
+Lynn Brenner's research investigates how consumers and managers make predictions, inferences and decisions.
+He teaches courses in consumer behavior, quantitative methods and statistical modeling and managerial decision making.

 Industry Expertise (3)

 Consumer Statistical Reasoning